francoismeyer/frechet-mean/README.md

 HOW TO USE THE SOFTWARE

-Download the <a href="https://github.com/francoismeyer/frechet-mean/blob/main/frechet-mean.zip"> "archive" </a>
+Download the <a href="https://github.com/francoismeyer/frechet-mean/blob/main/frechet-mean.zip"> archive</a>

 In MATLAB, type
 ```